-Caron Aimez-Moi (1996): Buried Roses: Rose & Violet {Perfume Review} {Smell-The-Roses-Till-Valentine's Day Challenge - Day 26}
+Caron Aimez-Moi (1996): Buried Roses in Violets: Rose + Violet {Perfume Review} {Smell-The-Roses-Till-Valentine's Day Challenge - Day 26} {Violet Notebook}

 Aimez-Moi by Caron, created by perfumer Dominique Ropion, was first introduced in 1996 and relaunched later in a different packaging (the peppercorn one).
-It is reported to be a modern adaptation of N'Aimez Que Moi also by the same house, a rose (and sandalwood) perfume that was created in 1917 to coincide with the beginning of World War I and the then felt need to release a memento perfume, one that would be offered as a sign of sworn faithfulness between lovers on the eve of a fateful separation for many.
+It is reported to be a modern adaptation of N'Aimez Que Moi also by the same house, a rose (and sandalwood) perfume that was created in 1917 to correspond with the atmosphere of World War I and the then felt need to release a memento perfume, one that would be offered as a sign of sworn faithfulness between lovers on the eve of a fateful separation for many.

-In fact, linking emotions released by perfume with the alleviation of war suffering was an idea that was pursued by Guerlain as well with L’Heure Bleue at around the same time.
+In fact, linking emotions released by perfume with the alleviation of war suffering was an idea that was pursued by Guerlain as well with L'Heure Bleue at around the same time.
 It was at one point dispatched to soldiers on the front to scent their handkerchiefs and remind them of home and civilization in the midst of barbarity.
 Who ever said that perfume was superficial and for laughs?
 It epitomizes civilization, the good and the beautiful even and especially when hope is nearly lost.
-If the 1918 perfume said in English “Love Only Me”, 78 years later, the message is less dramatic, just intimating a quieter but no less self-assured, “Love Me”......
+If the 1917 perfume said in English "Love Only Me", 78 years later, the message is less dramatic, just intimating a quieter but no less self-assured, "Love Me"......

 Olfactorily speaking, one can perceive the lineage between the two in a very discreet fashion.
 The note that links both chapters of a same story is a rose note in the heart, more particularly a rose and violet accord.
 Where the rose is very assertive in N’Aimez Que Moi, it is more like an undercurrent in Aimez-Moi, while the violet is much more perceptible in Aimez-Moi than in its ancestor.
 If the rose becomes buried in Aimez-Moi, it is nevertheless quite present, evoking roses and peaches on a summer day and a roll in the hay, then later, a refreshing glass of mint julep.
 The peachy rose is sunny, a bit exuberant and contributes to violets being more vibrant.